i2p/i2p.www/i2p2www/spec/proposals/168-tunnel-bandwidth.rst

 Requesting routers also do not have any information on how much bandwidth is available at each hop.

+Also, routers currently have no way to limit inbound traffic on a tunnel.
+This would be quite useful during times of overload or DDoS of a service.

-This proposal addresses the issue by adding bandwidth parameters to the tunnel build request and reply messages.
+This proposal addresses these issues by adding bandwidth parameters to the tunnel build request and reply messages.